WPIRoboticsEngineering/RBE2001_template/README.md

 ```
 then start here.

 The first thing to dig into is not the code, but the documentation.
 The template code that you all got copies of is documented using [Doxygen](https://mesos.readthedocs.io/en/latest/c++-style-guide/) a code auto-documentation tool.
 It generates a rather nice website of hyperlinked documentation of all the code in this repository.
-Besides the normal text based documentation, it also will generate very nice graphs sucha as
+Besides the normal text based documentation, it also will generate very nice graphs such as

 Include graphs: